-It is all too common now that most people go straight for a puppy when deciding to get a new dog, however there are still numerous dogs that are waiting to be rescued in shelters all across the country.
-There are always going to be advantages and disadvantages for both puppies and older dogs.
+It is common practice for people to go straight for a puppy when deciding to get a new dog.
+However, there are still numerous dogs that are waiting to be rescued in shelters all across the country.
+There are advantages and disadvantages for both puppies and older dogs.
 Petplan will take you through the major differences…

 A dog that is 2 years old (or older) has already established habits, manners, and temperament – for better or for worse.
 They can still be sculpted a little, however compared to the flexibility of young puppies; an adult’s habits can be hard to change.
 A puppy and misbehaving older dog will require numerous hours of training – which depending on you and your lifestyle may not be what you’re looking for.